 It seems like matcha has been popping up everywhere, right?
 My neighborhood coffee shop is now serving up matcha lattes, there's matcha chia pudding at the smoothie bar, and thousands of recipes all over pinterest that are using matcha.
 And for good reason - it's one of the healthiest superfoods that you can incorporate into your daily life.
 I started drinking matcha a few months ago, and now, not a day goes by without my morning matcha latte.
-It's become almost as instinctual as brushing my teeth in the morning.
 If you're not drinking matcha yet, it's time to add this antioxidant powerhouse to your life.
 So let's get into a little matcha lesson shall we?

 Ok, back up - what is it?